mattherman/MbDotNet/docs/docs-v4.md

-_The following documentation is for v5.x.
-Documentation for older versions can be found [here](https://github.com/mattherman/MbDotNet/blob/master/docs/docs-v4.md)._
+_The following documentation is for v4.x and earlier.
+The latest documentation can be found [here](https://github.com/mattherman/MbDotNet/blob/master/docs/docs-v5.md)._

 # Introduction